The best CPaaS (Communications Platform-as-a-Service) makes managing integrated communications with your business simpler and easier to manage.

 The RingCentral Connect Platform contains an existing library of APIs for customizing and configuring all aspects of communications, not least for integrating existing RingCentral Office features into other applications.

-Twilio Flex effectively leads the field in developing CPaaS services to begin with.
+Twilio Flex is a leading platform in the development of CPaaS services.
 Rather than simply look to unify communications, they provide the means to completely customize how your communications work.

 Although this means using some form of coding, it’s actually really simple and intuitive to use, and makes it incredibly easy to create a single API that can control your communications features.